-Rufus Pennington III joined the firm as Of Counsel in 2015.
-He is an experienced and seasoned board-certified civil trial attorney who has served as trial counsel in litigation throughout the country in both state and federal courts for more than 30 years.
-He has represented clients in a wide variety of cases, from local pro bono matters all the way to United States Supreme Court proceedings.
+Mr. Rufus Pennington, III is an experienced and seasoned board-certified civil trial attorney, who has served as trial counsel in litigation throughout our country’s state and Federal courts for more than 30 years.
+He has represented clients in a wide variety of cases, from local pro bono matters to U.S. Supreme Court proceedings.